bonniepan02/rebel-alliance/bookclub/notes/ddd.md

 # Domain Driven Design

+## Chapter 4

+### Layered Architecture

+Creating programs that can handle very complex tasks calls for seperation of concerns, allowing concerntration on different parts of the design in isolation.

+Partition a complex program into layers.
+Develop a design within each layer that is cohesive and that depends only on the layers below.

+Application Layer: This layer is kept thin.
+It does not contain business rules or knowledge, but only coordinates tasks and delegates work to collaberations of domain objects in the next layer down.
+It does not have state refelcting the business situation, but it can have state that reflects the progress of a task for the user or the program.

+Isolated layers are much less expensive to maintain, because they tend to evolve at different rates and respond to different needs.

+The infrastructure layer usaully does not initiate action in the domain layer.
+Being "below" the domain layer, it should have no specific knowledge of the domain it is serving.
+Such technical capabilities are most often offered as Services.
+The main benefit is simplifying the application layer: knowing when to send a message, but not burdened with how.

+The bottom line is this: If the architecture isolates the domain-related code in a way that allows a cohesive domain design loosely coupled ti the rest of the system, then that architecture can probably support domain driven design.

 ## Chapter 5

 - Entity: an object represent something with continuity and identity(something tracked through different states and across different implementations)